gordonguthrie/luvv-ie-website/toolchain.md

     3.
 ````

-The problem with Erlang source is that the ``-include`` attributes haven't been processed and the code can have arbitraty whitespace in it.
+The problem with Erlang source is that the ``-include`` attributes haven't been processed and the code can have arbitrary whitespace in it.
 As we will see later this causes a problem when you are trying to generate source maps.

 We solve this problem by using an intermediate output of the Erlang compiler called the ``.P`` format - this file is written to ``test/passing/debug/demo.P`` directory.
 That ``.P`` format file is then slightly tidied up to what is known internally as the ``dotP2`` format which is written out to ``test/psrc/demo.src``.
-This format is the actual Erlang that will be used to build the source maps and the javascript and wil be displayed in the browser.
+This format is the actual Erlang that will be used to build the source maps and the Javascript and will be displayed in the browser.

 The ``psrc`` variant is: